Adrien-G/N64PPLEditorC/README.md

 # N64-PPL-Editor

-C# portage of N64 PPL Editor (for C# training and program optimization/fixing bug).

-This tool allow modification on Pokemon Puzzle League N64 rom (textures and scenes)
+Allow modification on Pokemon Puzzle League N64 (textures and scenes)

-The C# version is in starting developement phase, and is curently not usable.
+Currently supporting any version (but bug can appear on other language than french rom)

+This program curently allow extracting all compressed textures from Pokemon Puzzle League (French, German, Europe and USA version) and reinject it with others textures.
+It can also view scene of the game (but currently not editing it)

+Still in work in progress for now, so no binary are furnished yet.

+you can compile it with visual studio 2019.